On the generalized Hausdorff dimension of Besicovitch sets: Construction of

-Below we shall only be concerned with $\Eb_{2^m}\cap\{\frac12\le x\le \frac34\}$.
-This is without loss of generality since one can use dilation to obtain line segments of length at least one, with slope ranging from 0 to 1.
-For convenience, we shall still use $\Eb_{2^m}$ to denote this part of $\Eb_{2^m}$, in other words,
+Below we shall only be concerned with $\Eb_{\twoM}\cap\{\frac12\le x\le \frac34\}$.
+This is without loss of generality since one can use dilation to obtain line segments of length (at least) one and with slope ranging from 0 to 1.
+For simplicity, we still use $\Eb_{\twoM}$ to denote this part of $\Eb_{\twoM}$, in other words,